 Compare Hero Stole My Bike, where a vehicle is taken in an emergency.

-- Lucky Star has a different (Yet realistic) example of the trope in which Tsukasa has her Cell phone taken away after it ends up going off in class and causing a disruption.
+- Lucky Star has a different (yet realistic) example of the trope in which Tsukasa has her cell phone taken away after it ends up going off in class and causing a disruption.

-- In The Sting, Hooker grabs a pay phone away from a woman in order to try to call Luther before he is murdered, then runs off to try and reach him.
+- The Sting: Hooker grabs a pay phone away from a woman in order to try to call Luther before he is murdered, then runs off to try and reach him.
 Hooker's friend is left behind, being swatted by the woman and her purse because she lost her nickel and wants it back.

 - Stitch!
 The Movie: Jumba answers the phone while imprisoned.
 When Hamsterviel is alerted about it, he has Gantu take the phone to propose a ransom in exchange for Jumba.

 - The Terminator: The eponymous killing machine hauls a biker type arguing with his girlfriend out of the booth so he can look through the phone book.
 He can be heard complaining, "Man, you've got a real attitude problem!" but fortunately for him sticks to verbal abuse.